patrickt999/Cybersecurity/Automated ELK Stack Deployment.md

 ### ELK Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because automating the configuation with Ansible allows playbooks to be installed on multiple servers on a network with no manual configuration necessary.
+No configuration was performed manually, which is advantageous because automating the configuation with Ansible allows playbooks to be installed quickly on multiple servers on a network.

 The playbook implements the following tasks:
 - install services: apt module, docker.io and python3-pip